South America

 The same industry does not have the same meaning in every country.
 Brazil often represents scale, industry and consumer depth.
 Argentina often shows resource potential, energy relevance and volatile execution conditions.
 Paraguay often matters through logistics, hydropower and selective industrial positioning.

-Uruguay is often relevant through stability, ports, digital infrastructure and focused export systems.
-Chile adds mining, forestry, retail sophistication, digital infrastructure and Pacific-facing market access.
-Econosur uses these country differences to avoid treating South America as one uniform market.
+Uruguay is often relevant through stability, services, ports, tourism, digital infrastructure and focused export systems.
+Chile adds mining, forestry, SaaS, digital infrastructure and Pacific-facing market access.
+This country difference is the core reason Econosur does not treat South America as one uniform market.

 What does the Econosur industries section cover?